VorpalBlade/chezmoi_modify_manager/docs/src/source_specification.md

 ### Overriding auto detection

-Auto detection has one downside though: What if you use multiple versions of chezmoi (such as an old version from Debian stable on some server but an up-to-date version on your personal computer).
+Auto-detection has one downside though: What if you use multiple versions of chezmoi (such as an old version from Debian stable on some server but an up-to-date version on your personal computer).
 In that case you don't want to use the newer syntax for compatibility reasons.